How many times have you reached into your pantry and pulled out a bulb of garlic that's sprouting?

 The garlic cloves will begin producing roots very quickly after a few days.
 It's good practice to change out the little bit water in the cup or bowl when it begins to look slightly cloudy, which is every couple of days.
 Soil is not required because the green shoots rising up are getting all their nutrients from the individual cloves.
 Plenty of light and fresh water will do nicely.

 You can begin harvesting garlic sprouts when the shoots are 3-inches tall; there could be 2 to 3 shoots growing out of each clove.
 Try not to remove more than a third of the growing blades.
 The green blades capture energy from the sun to grow taller.
 Much like a green onion, garlic sprouts grow from within the a single sprout.
 Cutting the main sprout back down to the clove will not produce more shoots. sprouts will grow as tall as 10-inches if left alone.
+In winter you have a better option of a firetables.

 HOW TO HARVEST